The following are a number of tips to save time when using Dolphin.

 To quickly create a bookmark in the Places panel for the current folder, mouse button click in the work space and click in the context menu.

 Dolphin is capable of searching for files and for content in files.
-If Ctrl+F is pressed or → is used, the Find bar will open already set up to search for files within the current folder and any sub-folders.
+If Ctrl+F is pressed or → is used, the Search bar will open already set up to search for files within the current folder and any sub-folders.
 Start to type into the find input box and the search starts immediately.

 The search is case insensitive, and does not require surrounding wildcards